 Deciding which Key Opinion Leaders (KOL) to connect with is one question we’ve answered; the key is segmentation.
 Knowing which KOL to choose for which engagement is quite another.

-Any KOL your Medical Affairs (MA) organization identifies as a top expert is likely a good (if not great fit) to engage in the tactics from your medical plan.
+Any KOL your Medical Affairs (MA) organization identifies as a top expert is likely a good (if not a great fit) to engage in the tactics from your medical plan.
 As medical influencers trusted by their peers, these physicians have likely been involved in studies, published extensively, and presented at medical congresses.
 They’re also probably well-versed in discussing efficacy, safety, patient population differences, and the risks of therapy switching.
 In short, pick any KOL for any engagement, and it will probably go well.
 Would it go as well as it could have, leading to actionable insights that inform or alter Medical Affairs strategy?
 No. That’s why we need to choose specific KOLs for specific engagements.

 Keep in mind your reason for partnering with a KOL, then look for skills, traits, and experience that match your engagement’s purpose.
 By using the available data, you can see which experts should be prioritized.
 Here’s how.